 Clean the house as a couple for 10 minutes

 Try my couple’s game, Date Night Questions For Every Couple.

 The idea here isn’t so much as ‘what you do but rather – how you do it.

 If a relationship has been riddled with negativity, scheduling short bursts of positive time together will work to rebuild the relationship into something that feeds both of you.

-Short bursts of time together are comfortable, don’t require much, but over time, this strategy will work wonders on your relationship.
+Short bursts of time together are comfortable and don’t require much, but over time, this strategy will work wonders in your relationship.